Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ko/learn-consensus.md

 ### Hybrid Consensus

-There are two acronyms we use when we talk about the consensus protocol of AXIASolar, GRANDPA and BABE.
-We talk about both of these acronyms because AXIASolar uses what is known as _hybrid consensus_.
+There are two acronyms we use when we talk about the consensus protocol of AXIA, GRANDPA and BABE.
+We talk about both of these acronyms because AXIA uses what is known as _hybrid consensus_.
 Hybrid consensus splits up the finality gadget from the block production mechanism.

-This is a way of getting the benefits of probabilistic finality (the ability to always produce new blocks) and provable finality (having a universal agreement on the canonical chain with no chance for reversion) in AXIASolar.
+This is a way of getting the benefits of probabilistic finality (the ability to always produce new blocks) and provable finality (having a universal agreement on the canonical chain with no chance for reversion) in AXIA.
 It also avoids the corresponding drawbacks of each mechanism (the chance of unknowingly following the wrong fork in probabilistic finality, and a chance for "stalling" - not being able to produce new blocks - in provable finality).
-By combining these two mechanisms, AXIASolar allows for blocks to be rapidly produced, and the slower finality mechanism to run in a separate process to finalize blocks without risking slower transaction processing or stalling.
+By combining these two mechanisms, AXIA allows for blocks to be rapidly produced, and the slower finality mechanism to run in a separate process to finalize blocks without risking slower transaction processing or stalling.

 Hybrid consensus has been proposed in the past.
 Notably, it was proposed (now defunct) as a step in Ethereum's transition to proof of stake in [EIP 1011](http://eips.ethereum.org/EIPS/eip-1011), which specified [Casper FFG](#casper-ffg).

 ### BABE

 BABE (Blind Assignment for Blockchain Extension) is the block production mechanism that runs between the validator nodes and determines the authors of new blocks.
 BABE is comparable as an algorithm to Ouroboros Praos, with some key differences in chain selection rule and slot time adjustments.
-BABE assigns block production slots to validators according to stake and using the AXIASolar [randomness cycle](learn-randomness).
+BABE assigns block production slots to validators according to stake and using the AXIA [randomness cycle](learn-randomness).

-Validators in AXIASolar will participate in a [lottery](learn-randomness) in every slot that will tell them whether or not they are the block producer candidate for that slot.
+Validators in AXIA will participate in a [lottery](learn-randomness) in every slot that will tell them whether or not they are the block producer candidate for that slot.
 Slots are discrete units of time, nominally 6 seconds in length.
 Because of this randomness mechanism, multiple validators could be candidates for the same slot.
 Other times, a slot could be empty, resulting in inconsistent block time.

 #### Multiple Validators per Slot